Wireless power transfer: Microwaves

 Japanese researcher Hidetsugu Yagi also investigated wireless energy transmission using a directional array antenna that he designed.
 In February 1926, Yagi and his colleague Shintaro Uda published their first paper on the tuned high-gain directional array now known as the Yagi antenna.
 While it did not prove to be particularly useful for power transmission, this beam antenna has been widely adopted throughout the broadcasting and wireless telecommunications industries due to its excellent performance characteristics.

 Wireless high power transmission using microwaves is well proven.
 Experiments in the tens of kilowatts have been performed at the Goldstone Deep Space Communications Complex in California in 1975 and more recently (1997) at Grand Bassin on Reunion Island.
 These methods achieve distances on the order of a kilometer.

 Under experimental conditions, microwave conversion efficiency was measured to be around 54% across one meter.

 A change to 24 GHz has been suggested as microwave emitters similar to LEDs have been made with very high quantum efficiencies using negative resistance, i.e., Gunn or IMPATT diodes, and this would be viable for short range links.

 In 2013, inventor Hatem Zeine demonstrated how wireless power transmission using phased array antennas can deliver electrical power up to 30 feet.
 It uses the same radio frequencies as WiFi.

 In 2015, researchers at the University of Washington introduced power over Wi-Fi, which trickle-charges batteries and powered battery-free cameras and temperature sensors using transmissions from Wi-Fi routers.
 Wi-Fi signals were shown to power battery-free temperature and camera sensors at ranges of up to 20 feet.
 It was also shown that Wi-Fi can be used to wirelessly trickle-charge nickel–metal hydride and lithium-ion coin-cell batteries at distances of up to 28 feet.

 In 2017, the Federal Communications Commission (FCC) certified the first mid-field radio frequency (RF) transmitter of wireless power.
-In 2021 the FCC granted a license to a over-the-air (OTA) wireless charging system that combines near-field and far-field methods by using a frequency of about 900 MHz.
+In 2021 the FCC granted a license to an over-the-air (OTA) wireless charging system that combines near-field and far-field methods by using a frequency of about 900 MHz.
 Due to the radiated power of about 1 W this system is intended for small IoT devices as various sensors, trackers, detectors and monitors.

 Lasers

-In the case of electromagnetic radiation closer to the visible region of the spectrum (.2 to 2 micrometers), power can be transmitted by converting electricity into a laser beam that is received and concentrated onto photovoltaic cells (solar cells).
+Power can be transmitted by converting electricity into a laser beam that is received and concentrated onto photovoltaic cells (solar cells).
+It exploits electromagnetic radiation closer to the visible region (.2 to 2 micrometers).
 This mechanism is generally known as 'power beaming' because the power is beamed at a receiver that can convert it to electrical energy.
-At the receiver, special photovoltaic laser power converters which are optimized for monochromatic light conversion are applied.
+At the receiver, power converters optimized for monochromatic light conversion are applied.

 Advantages compared to other wireless methods are: